underscoreio/essential-slick/src/pages/3-modifying.md

 exec(messages.delete andThen (messages ++= freshTestData) andThen messages.result)
 ```

-_Action combinators_, such as `asThen`, are the subject of the next chapter.
+_Action combinators_, such as `andThen`, are the subject of the next chapter.
 </div>

 ### Updating a Single Field